Tochovice: Administrative division

+Etymology

+The name is derived from the personal name Toch, meaning "the village of Toch's people".
+Toch was probably a shortened form of Tomáš or Tobiáš.

 Geography

 Tochovice is located about 8 km south of Příbram and 54 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 528 m above sea level.
-There are several ponds in the municipal territory, the largest of them is Zákostelecký.
+There are several fishponds in the municipal territory; the largest of them is Zákostelecký.

 History

 The first written mention of Tochovice is from 1305, when King Wenceslaus II donated the village to the Ostrov Monastery in Davle.

+Demographics

+Transport

+Tochovice is located on the railway line Beroun–Strakonice via Příbram.
+The municipality is served by two train stations.

 Sport

 There is a racecourse for horse racing in Tochovice.
 It was founded in 1964 and the track is 1420 m long.

 Sights

-The landmark of Tochovice is the Tochovice Castle.
+The main landmark of Tochovice is the Tochovice Castle.
 It was originally a Renaissance fortress, rebuilt into the late Baroque castle.
 The castle was then extended and rebuilt in the early Neoclassical style in 1821–1823.
 The castle is surrounded by a park.